-- 2.1.
-Establishes baseline data and evidence by: - 2.1.1.
-Working collectively to both identify relevant emissions and the pace at which they need to be reduced to meet Net Zero by 2050 - 2.1.2.
-Researching and monitoring likely impacts of climate change and how that affects the National Park's ability to maintain its carbon stores and continue to sequester carbon - 2.1.3.
-Developing research agendas and links with national level research bodies - 2.1.4.
-Mapping both existing carbon storage and sequestration (carbon removal from atmosphere) rates across the National Park, as well as the potential increase in carbon sequestration the Park could support
+- 1.1.
+Establishes baseline data and evidence by: - 1.1.1.
+Working collectively to both identify relevant emissions and the pace at which they need to be reduced to meet net zero by 2050 - 1.1.2.
+Researching and monitoring likely impacts of climate change and how that affects the National Park's ability to maintain its carbon stores and continue to sequester carbon - 1.1.3.
+Developing research agendas and links with national level research bodies - 1.1.4.
+Mapping both existing carbon storage and sequestration (carbon removal from atmosphere) rates across the National Park, as well as the potential increase in carbon sequestration the Park could support.

-- 2.2.
-Implements nature-based climate solutions by: - 2.2.1.
-Identifying the range of nature-based climate solutions in the National Park and working collectively to agree actions to implement these, e.g. the most appropriate type of habitat restoration, preferred areas for tree and hedgerow planting and natural woodland regeneration ('the right tree in the right place') - 2.2.2.
-Providing advice on low carbon and nature-friendly practices and engaging farmers / landowners the uptake of agricultural practices that both reduce carbon emissions and increase carbon sequestration (carbon removal from atmosphere where it causes climate change) - 2.2.3.
-Training advisors on low carbon and nature-friendly farming practices - 2.2.4.
-Taking action to protect our existing carbon stores by building resilience into our ecosystems e.g. maintaining genetic diversity within our woodlands to combat pests and diseases that threaten tree survival - 2.2.5.
-Exploring the potential for both public funding and private finance to fund nature restoration at the scale required to tackle the climate crisis - 2.3.
-Builds a New Forest coalition for a Net Zero economy by: - 2.3.1.
-Creating forums for working collectively to reduce carbon emissions across all sectors - 2.3.2.
-Carefully integrating infrastructure projects with the wider natural environment - 2.3.3.
-Promoting measures to reduce demand, increase energy efficiency and use energy from renewable energy sources - 2.3.4.
-Promoting investment opportunities to fund nature recovery that increases carbon sequestration and protects our existing carbon stores - 2.4.
-Activates communities through programmes of education and engagement by: - 2.4.1.
-Supporting our communities to take action by encouraging low carbon living & sustainable purchasing - 2.4.2.
-Encouraging visitors to adopt low carbon forms of travel to access the Park - 2.4.3.
-Enlisting more volunteers and support for the New Forest Ambassadors' Scheme - 2.5.
-Increases Sustainable Travel by: - 2.5.1.
-Producing and delivering an agreed New Forest Local Cycling and Walking Infrastructure Plan (LCWIP) - 2.5.2.
-Campaigning for lower speed limit across the Forest where appropriate and evidenced, to secure quieter, slower and reduced traffic impacts - 2.5.3.
-Developing a more co-ordinated and integrated approach to sustainable transport through the relevant Local Transport Plans and by developing a New Forest Transport Strategy - 2.5.4.
-Supporting bids for schemes that enable us to decarbonise the transport system
+- 1.2.
+Implements nature-based climate solutions by: - 1.2.1.
+Identifying the range of nature-based climate solutions in the National Park and working collectively to agree actions to implement these, e.g. the most appropriate type of habitat restoration, preferred areas for tree and hedgerow planting, woodland creation including natural woodland regeneration ('the right tree in the right place') - 1.2.2.
+Providing advice on low carbon and nature-friendly practices and engaging farmers / landowners in the uptake of agricultural practices that both reduce carbon emissions and increase carbon sequestration (carbon removal from atmosphere where it causes climate change) - 1.2.3.
+Training advisors on low carbon and nature-friendly farming practices - 1.2.4.
+Taking action to protect our existing carbon stores by building resilience into our ecosystems e.g. maintaining genetic diversity within our woodlands to combat pests and diseases that threaten tree survival - 1.2.5.
+Exploring the potential for both public funding and private finance to fund nature restoration at the scale required to tackle the climate crisis.

+- 1.3.
+Builds a New Forest coalition for a net zero economy by: - 1.3.1.
+Creating forums for working collectively to reduce carbon emissions across all sectors - 1.3.2.
+Carefully integrating infrastructure projects with the wider natural environment - 1.3.3.
+Promoting measures to reduce demand, increase energy efficiency and use energy from renewable energy sources - 1.3.4.
+Promoting investment opportunities to fund nature recovery that increases carbon sequestration and protects our existing carbon stores.

+- 1.4.
+Activates communities through programmes of education and engagement by: - 1.4.1.
+Supporting our communities to take action by encouraging low carbon living and sustainable purchasing - 1.4.2.
+Encouraging visitors to adopt low carbon forms of travel to access the Park - 1.4.3.
+Enlisting more volunteers and support for the New Forest Ambassadors' Scheme.

+- 1.5.
+Increases Sustainable Travel by: - 1.5.1.
+Producing and delivering an agreed New Forest Local Cycling and Walking Infrastructure Plan (LCWIP) - 1.5.2.
+Campaigning for lower speed limits across the Forest where appropriate and evidenced, to secure quieter, slower and reduced traffic impacts - 1.5.3.
+Developing a more coordinated and integrated approach to sustainable transport through the relevant Local Transport Plans and by developing a New Forest Transport Strategy - 1.5.4.
+Supporting bids for schemes that enable us to decarbonise the transport system.